sharika1232/graph-db-benchmark/README.md

 This project benchmarks graph database performance using a common social network dataset and identical graph query workloads.
 The goal is to compare query latency, scalability, and benchmark reproducibility across multiple graph database platforms.

+The benchmark framework is reusable and allows new graph databases to be integrated using the same dataset, benchmark methodology, and query workloads.

 ---

 # Databases Benchmarked